What's Coming to Netflix in May 2022

-Welcome to an early look ahead at the new movies and shows coming to Netflix in the US throughout May 2022.
+Welcome to your comprehensive look ahead at the new movies and shows coming to Netflix in the US throughout May 2022.
 Below, we’ll keep you updated on everything coming throughout the month whether that be shows, movies, specials, or games.

 If you’re just looking for the Netflix Originals, we’ve got an expanded preview of the Netflix Original movies and shows here.
 Likewise, you’ll want to keep an eye on removals for May 2022 which currently includes the likes of Dawson’s Creek and the excellent StartUp series.